 We are top tier gas!
 You can find out at toptiergas.com.
 While we have not been officially designated Top Tier yet, we are in the process of getting certified as we do meet or exceed all specs.

 You can go to CFNnet.com and go to the Site Locator.

 Unfortunately, it is a bit complicated.
 CFN takes the average OPIS (Oil Price Information Service) price for the day, plus the Common Carrier Rate to that location, plus a margin for the host company (for carrying the inventory), plus a margin for us (for carrying the receivable), and voila, the end price!
 The ONLY way to know the exact price you are paying is to be our customer at our site.

 The Fast Fuel Rebate Program is a way to raise funds for your charity or non-profit organization every time you purchase fuel for your vehicle.
 First, determine if your organization qualifies (or see if it is already registered with us).
 Next, get at least 10 people to sign up and designate your organization as the recipient for their fuel rebate to be applied.
 Thirdly, use your Fast Fuel card to purchase your gasoline and diesel.
-Then each month, Acme will send a check for 1 cent per gallon of every gallon purchased in your group that month.
+Then each month, Acme will send a check for 2 cents per gallon of every gallon purchased in your group that month.

 It is a simple way to raise money doing something we all need to do anyway… fill up our cars!